So Many Roads (1965–1995)

 The title of the album comes from the Jerry Garcia and Robert Hunter song of the same name; the version included is from the group's final concert.
 A single disc sampler called So Many Roads (1965–1995) Sampler was released to various media outlets.

 After track two, the fifth disc contains live or rehearsal versions of songs that apparently would have gone into the making of the band's never finished 14th studio album.

+Of particular interest to many DeadHeads, many of whom are attracted to the Grateful Dead for the often improvisational nature of their live performances, So Many Roads (1965–1995) contains six "jams":